The Best Paint Brushes for Painting Furniture

 How to prevent brush marks when painting furniture

-Second, use a self-leveling paint that will flatten out as it dries.
-Here are some of my favorite self-leveling paints for furniture.
+First, use a high quality, synthetic paint brush that is very dense.
+Second, use a self leveling paint that will flatten out as it dries.
+Here are some of my favorite self leveling paints for furniture.

 different self leveling paints in cans stacked

-If you can’t use a self-leveling paint, like chalk paint, (and even if you do use a self-leveling paint), add a little bit of water to your water-based paint to make it thinner.
+If you can’t use a self-leveling paint, like chalk paint (and even if you do use a self-leveling paint), add a little bit of water to your waterbased paint to make it thinner.
+The paint will take a little longer to dry, and it will have an easier time flattening out while it dries.

-Here’s another great post with tips on how to paint furniture without brush marks.
+Learn more about the different types of paint for furniture here, and here’s another great post with tips on how to paint furniture without brush marks.

 How to remove brush strokes from painted furniture

-Have you already painted a coat of paint on your furniture, and you’re left with brush strokes all over in your paint??
+Have you already painted a coat of paint on your furniture, and you’re left with brush strokes all over your paint??
 Don’t worry, you can get those out!

 Best Paint Brush for Furniture

-Do you need a budget-friendly option that is great quality?
+The best paint brush for painting furniture is the one that works best for you and the project you’re working on.
+Do you need a budget friendly option that is great quality?
 Or are you looking for a brush that will create a brush free finish?
+Check out my favorite options below.

 Best for High Quality/Low Priced Brushes: Zibra Paint Brushes

+Zibra paint brushes come in different shapes and sizes to help paint details and get into corners more easily.
 They are very affordable at around $10 a brush, and you can use them over and over and over again if you clean them out after each project.

 different types and sizes of zibra paint brushes

-The round brush easily gets into details, the crevices of trim, and spindles.
-The triangle brush is amazing at getting into corners and crevices too.
-And the square brush is perfect when cutting in or painting a very straight area.
+They don’t shed at all, either.
+I love the round, triangle, and square brushes the most.
+The round brush gets into details, the crevices of trim, and spindles easily.
+The triangle brush is amazing at getting into corners and crevices, too.
+And the square brush is perfect when cutting in or painting straight areas.

 Click here to subscribe